iterative/dvc.org/content/docs/command-reference/queue/start.md

 ## Description

-Starts the task queue worker process.
-The worker process will consume and execute one queued experiment task at a time in the background, until either `dvc queue stop` is used or the queue is empty.
+Starts one or more task queue worker processes.
+Each worker process will consume and execute one queued experiment task at a time in the background, until either `dvc queue stop` is used or the queue is empty.

 > For performance reasons, when the queue is empty, the worker will idle for up